chenjianjx/pizza-order-workflow-demo/README.md

 ### Order service is the facade

 External services will invoke the `Order Service` using parameters like `orderId`.
-They know nothing about workflow engine.
+They know nothing about the workflow engine.

 ### Order workflow engine focuses on `flow`